KernFerm/BubblesTheDev-WebBrowser/README.md

 - Does not include AI, machine learning, or remote inference systems
 - Stores browser data locally on the user's device in compressed form, with OS-backed encryption when available

+If the installer build is configured with an update server and the user selects `Automatic updates` during install, the installer can send a minimal update registration to an owner-run update server immediately after setup.
+The browser can also request the latest published release metadata from that server and download the published installer.
+The registration is limited to update-management fields such as install ID, version, install path, host name, platform, architecture, last-seen time, and source IP as seen by that server.
+It does not include browsing history, bookmarks, saved passwords, page content, or diagnostics.

 Network traffic occurs when the user browses websites or uses built-in search features.

 When the user runs a search from `bubbles://home`, the browser may contact DuckDuckGo and Google endpoints in the background to assemble the Bubbles search experience.